Beginner’s Guide to Sales Processes [+ Free Sales Processes Flowchart Template]

 Sales process documents can take various forms, each serving a distinct purpose and audience within an organization.
 Below are some common types of sales process documentation:

-1. Sales process maps or flowcharts
+1. Sales processes flowchart or map

 These visual documents outline each step of the sales process in a diagrammatic form.
 They’re useful for providing a quick overview of sales process mapping examples, and sales cycles, showing how each stage leads to the next, and identifying any dependencies or potential bottlenecks.